Master's thesis - Second-cycle degree projects at EECS

-The instructions on these pages apply to all degree projects worth 30 credits examined by CSC.
+The instructions on these pages apply to all degree projects worth 30 credits examined by EECS.

 There are some goals and rules for degree projects in the KTH regulations that are common for all KTH programmes:

-With these pages we will try to give you a picture of the requirements we impose and the support we can provide when you are undertaking a degree project at CSC.
+With these pages we will try to give you a picture of the requirements we impose and the support we can provide when you are undertaking a master's thesis.
 Degree projects are always conducted formally at the school: you have an examiner and a supervisor at the school, the school imposes requirements on the assignment, solution methods, the content and design of the report, and the degree project is approved by the school.
 However, the assignment can be obtained from an external principal and then the practical work is often performed there.

 You must always contact the degree project coordinator for your area and register your degree project before you commence the work.